pdincubus/JSONDerulo/README.md

 ## Still to do

-Having added option to include retweets in the Twitter feed, probably needs some work on placeholders available specific to retweets.
+~~Having added option to include retweets in the Twitter feed, probably needs some work on placeholders available specific to retweets.~~
+Done.
+See placeholders further down...

 ## Available snippets